rojberr/preconfigured-gitlab/README.md

 - user creation (at least one for each: guest / dev / admin) with roles
-- gitlab master runners setup (one master and create at least one runner) (master - scheduling jobs, communicating and giving instr) (runnej - execute jobs, takes cmds from master)
+- gitlab master runners setup (one master and create at least one runner) (master - scheduling jobs, communicating and giving instr) (runner - execute jobs, takes cmds from master)
 - configure global security for runners

 - build pipelines (at least one for each project)